 - EvergreenClosing Date

-The Jenson SEIS Fund aims to target new companies which are developing innovative and disruptive technologies which have established plans and management teams, have demonstrated growth potential with strong commercial opportunities and, are planning to exit in approximately five years.
+The Jenson SEIS Fund aims to target new companies which are developing innovative and disruptive technologies which have established plans and management teams, demonstrated growth potential with strong commercial opportunities and are planning to exit in approximately five years.

 - Target Size - £3 million in respect of the 2021/2022 tranche

 - Portfolio Size - 8 to 12 SEIS companies

 - Sector Focus - Entrepreneurial early stage companies

 - Next Tranche Close - 30th December 2021